GrooveStomp/blog/content/post/2019-12-11-programming-languages.md

 Zig can be considered to be [a better C compiler than C](https://ziglang.org/#Zig-ships-with-libc).

-Zig has robus support for [cross compilation](https://ziglang.org/#Cross-compiling-is-a-first-class-use-case).
+Zig has robust support for [cross compilation](https://ziglang.org/#Cross-compiling-is-a-first-class-use-case).

 Honestly, the tooling support and platform support for Zig is what completely sold me on the language.